El Diamante

 Cajamarca translates to ‘Cold Lands’ in the local Quechua language and was once a major settlement for the Anaime and Tochas indigenous groups, who put up over 70 years of resistance during the Spanish conquest of Tolima in the 16th century.
 The municipality was not established until 1867, when the remaining local communities were absorbed by Antioquean settlers whose realm of influence spread across western Colombia.

-In recent years, the town has stood up to large mining companies that were buying up land and tearing up established farms in search for gold.
-The community, including Neftali and his family, banded together and fought back, recognising that concentrating in agriculture is more environmentally and socially sustainable in the long run.
+In recent years, the town has stood up to large mining companies that have been buying up land and destroying established farms in search for gold.
+The community has banded together and fought back, recognising that concentrating on agriculture is more environmentally and socially sustainable for their region long term.

 ABOUT TOLIMA